google/resumable-assert/README.md

 the app until the issue is fixed is not the best workflow.
 So we usually end up moving the execution marker past the assert line in IDE or debugger, or even comment the assert out, recompile and relaunch.
-With Resumable Assert, you can finally simply continue execution when assertion failed in debugger, or even disable asserts that you are not interested in, so that those never bother you again.
+With Resumable Assert, you can simply continue execution when assertion failed in debugger, or even disable asserts that you are not interested in, so that those never bother you again.

 _Disclaimer: be careful with that power though, since execution of potentially broken code may lead to unrecoverable errors in future._